girobusan/latid/README.md

 Latid is a static site generator, which works as traditional command line utility and|or with browser based GUI (allowing to use block editor).

+It works best for multipage sites (tested with >2000 pages) with primary static (even completely javascript-free) content (blogs, documentation, portfolios).

+One of it's goals is to separate author's experience from developer's one — adding and editing content is simple, but there is still enough to fiddle around under the hood to customize design and behaviour.

 It supports _markdown_ source files alongside with it's own JSON format (pretty clean to parse and use with any custom scripts|apps).
 Works nicely with Jamstack providers like Netify and Amazon Amplify (both tested).

 ![screenshot](docs/pix/main_gui.png)

-## Concepts & Features
+## Features

 - One dependency install (just drop files in and ensure you have node.js installed)
 - Can work as regular command line utility
-- Can work with markdown source files (you need to add frontmatter header with at least "title" and "date" fields)
+- Can work with markdown source files (you need to add frontmatter header with at least "title" field)
 - Can also work in GUI mode in a browser, with the simplistic block editor
 - JSON file format for pages created with block editor
 - Nunjucks templates
 - Tags
 - Site may have any directory structure
-- There is GUI app for working with the sites
+- There is GUI app for working with the sites ([other repo](https://github.com/girobusan/latid-browser), in process)

+## Requirements

+You will need node.js, version 11 and up.

+The sites, produced with Latid may be completely static and adapted even for oldest browsers, but you will need the descent one for using Latid GUI (Latid can work without GUI with some limitations).

+Tested browsers: Firefox, version>68, Chrome, >77.
+Safari >12 may also work.

 ## Plans
 <small>The marked ones are implemented, but will be included in future release</small>
 - [X] Option to fix links in markdown (.md|.markdown -> .html)
 - [X] Clean up block editor interface
 - [X] Make LIST server API more usable
+- [X] Figure out file creation date from mtime, if not specified in file
-- [ ] Option to treat every Markdown file as source
+- [ ] Option to treat Markdown files without frontmatter as a source
 - [ ] Ability to create page, if it's linked, but do not exist on the fly
 - [ ] _Table_ (csv?) article block
 - [ ] List limits customization by page